txstc55/ImageMosaicBVH/README.md

 ## For those who cares about the performance

+Edit: As of July 13th, I realized that the main reason my testing was slow was because the images I used were quite large, not the image for mosaic, but the sub images.
+Normally if you have smaller images this is not a problem.

 Generating the color information is fairly easy since it is done by multithreading.
 Picking the corresponding picture is done with single thread since it is probability-based, but is also fairly fast.

 The slowest part is to paste the image.
 Oh boy, to generate this image it took me around 23 minutes in total (including pre-processing), but this could also be because I have many large images inside my library.